mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 panorama glass, allowing stunning views while landed on or orbiting a world, but the extendable deck with built in cover that can be rolled out to host breakfast or dinner on this not-so impromptu patio.
-This feature alone is said to have contributed to numerous members of the post- Sindalian aristocracy to permanently reside in their yachts, as they visit world upon world of the Sindalian Main, the Borderlands or the Drinax Chain.
+This feature alone is said to have contributed to numerous members of the post-Sindalian aristocracy to permanently reside in their yachts, as they visit world upon world of the Sindalian Main, the Borderlands or the Drinax Chain.
 More than one noble has been known to use the extractable patio to give speeches from, after their servants had cleared the tables.